Carmen: A Hip Hopera: Plot

 Shortly afterwards, Carmen breaks up with Hill and moves in with her friends in a house apparently owned by Blaze.
 She feels that she should not give up her life for him, even though he did for her.
 Much like his counterpart in the original opera, Hill is devastated.
-He also learns from Caela that he is in danger.
+He also learns from Caela, who still loves him, that he is in danger.
 Since Hill knows how crooked he is, Miller wants to get rid of him.
 Hill goes to Carmen to try to win her over again and make her leave with him.
 Carmen does not want to leave and tells Hill that she is staying.
-While they are arguing, Miller is watching them and accidentally shoots Carmen twice with a silenced gun while aiming for Hill.
-Carmen dies in Hill's arms and she can't talk when Hill keeps asking what was wrong.
-He touches her back and sees blood running down his hand.
-He lays the dead body down on the floor and goes to fight Miller.
+During their argument, a voyeuristic Miller accidentally shoots Carmen twice with a silenced gun while aiming for Hill.
+As Carmen dies in Hill's arms, he touches her back and sees blood running down his hand, lays the dead body down on the floor and goes to fight Miller.
 Hill and Miller have their last fight which ends with Miller falling to his death.
 Rasheeda and Nikki find Carmen's dead body and are both shocked and devastated.
-The story ends with Hill's wrongful arrest.
-The film officially ends with the rapping narrator (Da Brat) laying a rose down for Carmen stating "Immortal Beloved ...
+The story ends with Hill's wrongful arrest and the rapping narrator laying a rose down for Carmen stating "Immortal Beloved ...
 Carmen Brown, There'll never be another".